 First prize (Winner)

-The authors of the proposals winning the first prize for each lot will receive a sum equivalent to €12,000 (including VAT).
+The authors of the proposals winning the first prize for each lot will receive a sum equivalent to €12,000 (not including VAT).

 The jury may distinguish up to three proposals per lot with an honourable mention for designs that do not completely cover the requisites of the site, despite complying with the objectives.
-The authors of these proposals will receive an amount equivalent to €2,000 (including VAT).
+The authors of these proposals will receive an amount equivalent to €2,000 (not including VAT).